openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ###### Backup management

 - "Data" refers to MicroShift's data
+- Terms such as _previous boot_, _previous boot's commit_, and
-- Unless stated otherwise, "previous boot" and "current" commits and "commit before current one" are referring to contents of "history of commits" which is managed by MicroShift (therefore only updated when commit is featuring MicroShift).
+  _previous commit with MicroShift_ are related to MicroShift's "history of commits" (therefore only updated when commit runs MicroShift).
+- _Current boot's commit_ is what currently runs on the device
+- _Rollback_ refers to ostree's rollback, i.e. older commit that will be booted if newly staged commit is unhealthy.
+- Not covered "else" conditions will result in error and not starting the cluster.

 ---